benjamin-allen/Lush8/README.md

 Goals
 =====

 Lush8 aims to be simple, easy on the eyes, and have a slightly bright feel.
-I may support some popular mods as well, as I know that very few people use an unmodified minetest_game
+I may support some popular mods as well, as I know that very few people use an unmodified minetest_game.

 Be happy, dangit!